meatnordrink/notebook/ads.md

 		* Try creating another (better) instagram-specific ad; make it's own campaign. (maybe promote app download, if we're doing it then.)
 		* Vary text in creative.
 		* Try dynamic creative again.
-		* Try a/b'ing "bid cap" vs "lowest cost", other strategies.
+		* Try a/b'ing "bid cap" vs "lowest cost", other strategies. **IN PROGRESS, CHECK**
 		* From Ashley:
 			* Create a campaign to retarget non-converters
 			* Custom creative for ads in this campaign?
 		* Try an ad "telling a story" about someone who reduced their depression with UpLift; feature a user quote, a pic of a young woman/old woman (maybe try both?
 Or in separate groups?
 Or campaigns?
 One to start?)
 Consider trying the same with a video.
 Try running it on Instagram.
 		* Consider trying to reduce audience size even further (to get frequency - this is Ashley's rec, that if it's around 1, your audience is too big.)

+		* Create IG Feed Ad Campaign with same assets as Stories. **IN PROGRESS, CHECK**
+		* Try Audience Network-only campaign, see how it does.
+		* Try targeting signed-up, while we're still on web.

+		* Consider setting the target of the retargeting-purchases campaign as pageviews.

 ## Google